 What is the ELD mandate?

-The Electronic Logging Device (ELD) mandate is the common name for a comprehensive final rule published by the Federal Motor Carrier Safety Administration (FMCSA) on December 16, 2015, in the Federal Register.
-The e-log mandate sets who must use electronic logging devices, the required technical standards of ELDs, new supporting document requirements, and prohibition from driver harassment using the information from an ELD device.
+The Electronic Logging Device (ELD) mandate is the common name for a comprehensive final rule published by the FMCSA on December 16, 2015.
+These electronic logging device regulations:

-The ELD mandate requires the use of a compliant electronic log, either an automatic onboard recording device, (AOBRD), or an electronic logging device, by all interstate drivers of commercial motor vehicles (CMVs) to record their hours of service (HOS) who are currently required to log and who are not otherwise exempt as of December 18, 2017.
-AOBRDs installed before December 18, 2017, can be used until December 16, 2019, by which time they must be upgraded to the ELD technical specifications.
+Carriers had until December 18, 2017, to comply with the ELD mandate, which required the use of ELDs or grandfathered AOBRDs by most interstate CMV drivers who are required to record their hours of service (HOS) and who are not otherwise exempt.
+AOBRDs installed before December 18, 2017, were allowed to be used until December 16, 2019, at which time they must have been upgraded to meet the ELD technical specifications.

 Do I need to comply with the electronic logs mandate?

-Who will be exempt from having to use ELDs?
+Who is exempt from having to use ELDs?

 Specific ELD exemptions exist for: